12 x 24

 The film’s visuals are organized as follows:

-2. The 3-minute intervals for each individuals’ days are laid out horizontally in columns over a 24-hour period.
-Here is a visual of video stills at 5-minute intervals: A grid of 288 by twelve video stills that represent the days of twelve individuals
+- The 3-minute intervals for each individuals’ days are laid out horizontally in columns over a 24-hour period.
+Here is a visual of video stills at 5-minute intervals:

-4. Each video cell that represents a 3-minute interval grows and shrinks depending on its relative loudness (relative to the loudness of the other parts of the day as well as other individuals’ days).
+- Each video cell that represents a 3-minute interval grows and shrinks depending on its relative loudness (relative to the loudness of the other parts of the day as well as other individuals’ days).
 Below is a still from the video at about 2:30 in the morning.
-As you can see there are three individuals awake (the boat pilot, the train attendant, and the hip hop artist) A video still from the film that is made up of a grid of videos that show individuals' activities at about 2:30 in the morning
+As you can see there are three individuals awake (the boat pilot, the train attendant, and the hip hop artist)

 As for the audio, to not be too overwhelming, I only play the audio tracks of the two most prominent (loudest) individuals at any given time.
 Also, the most prominent individual’s audio will be playing twice as loud as the second one.
 Here is a visualization of the resulting audio sequence: